Lonely Planet: 20th century

 Lonely Planet was founded by married couple Maureen and Tony Wheeler.
 In 1972, they embarked on an overland trip through Europe and Asia to Australia following the route of the Oxford and Cambridge Far Eastern Expedition.

 The company name originates from the misheard "lovely planet" in a song written by Matthew Moore.
 Lonely Planet's first book, Across Asia on the Cheap, had 94 pages; it was written by the couple in their home.
 The original 1973 print run consisted of stapled booklets with pale blue cardboard covers.

 Wheeler returned to Asia to write Across Asia on the Cheap: A Complete Guide to Making the Overland Trip, published in 1975.

 The Lonely Planet guide book series initially expanded to cover other countries in Asia, with the India guide book in 1981, and expanded to the rest of the world later.
 Geoff Crowther was renowned for frequently inserting his opinions into the text of the guides he wrote.
 His writing was instrumental to the rise of Lonely Planet.
-The journalist used the term "Geoffness", in tribute to Crowther, to describe a quality that has been lost in travel guides.
+The journalist used the term "Geoffness" to describe Crowther's writing style, a quality that has been lost in travel guides.

 By 1999, Lonely Planet had sold 30 million copies of its travel guides.
 The company's authors consequently benefited from profit-sharing and expensive events were held at the Melbourne office, at which Lonely Planet authors would arrive in limousines.